Skip to Main Content

 Understanding the Law

-A debt collector can call you at work unless they "have a reason to know" that your employer prohibits these kinds of calls.
+A debt collector can call someone at work unless they "have a reason to know" that the employer prohibits these kinds of calls.

-New Consumer Financial Protection Bureau rules allow debt collectors to contact people by email.
-They cannot contact you at an email address that they know is provided to you by your employer.
-Debt collectors may be able to use your work address if one of the following applies and you did not ask them to stop using that email address afterward:
+Debt collectors may be able to use a work e-mail address if one of the following applies and you did not ask them to stop using that e-mail address afterward:

-If a debt collector contacts you by email, they must include in the message a way to opt out of future emails to that address.
+If a debt collector communicates by e-mail, they must include in the message a way to opt out of future e-mails to that address.

 Federal Law